rava-dosa/beautiful-jekyll/_posts/2018-08-02-Tensorflow-Gpu.md

 39. pip install --ignore-installed --upgrade \ https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow_gpu-1.0.0-cp27-none-linux_x86_64.whl

 ### But as time has passed by..............
-Things have changed a lot.(Even though I installed conda packages first) now on ubuntu 18.04 you don't need to do all this:
+Things have changed a lot.Now on new ubuntu 18.04 you don't need to do all this, Things have become relatively easy:
+(** Even though I installed conda packages first **)
 1. sudo apt-get --purge remove nvidia-*
 2. sudo apt-get autoremove
 3. sudo add-apt-repository ppa:graphics-drivers/ppa